 There are reports where after Brian recorded a song, he just wanted to call it finish and release it, which contradicts his recording values.
 This is the same man that once recorded a single, using 90 hours of recording tape.

 This album may not live up to the hype which preceded it, but it is still not as bad as people refer to it as.
 Their hard-hitting cover of Chuck Berry’s “Rock & Roll Music” is just as good as the original, which should’ve pleased listeners mostly for the backing harmonies.
-Yes, Love’s nasally voice is present on tracks like “Had to Phone Ya,” but some of his best vocals come on the original written “Everyone’s in Love with You.”
+Yes, Love’s nasally voice is present on tracks like “Had to Phone Ya,” but some of his best vocals come on the originally written “Everyone’s in Love with You.”
 The best track is the stirring and catchy “That Same Song,” which features buzzing synths alluding to the synth pop association with their followup release, “Love You” (1977).
 The group expresses their goofiness in the opening of “T M Song.”
 Being short and simple, Jardine drives vocally in both intensity and coolness, along with a smooth saxophone and organ underneath.
 People like to bash “Susie Cincinnati.”
 Lyrically, it may be idiotic, but the instrumentals and backing vocals are incredible.
 Their cover of Freddy Canon’s “Palisades Park,” features some moving synth lines that are Spongebob-esque and a spinning psychedelic organ section similar to the one featured in “Amusement Parks U.S.A.”

 The more you listen to this album, the more it grows on you.
 You can say that about any album, but here you catch things you did not hear before underneath all those sweet harmonies.